ualberta-mueller-group/MCGS/README.md

     - Nim: `nim` implementation done
     - Utility class `strip` for 1xn boards
     - Clobber on a strip: `clobber_1xn`
-    - Basic minimax implementation in `solve.cpp` done
+    - Basic minimax implementation
     - Basic test cases in files, run automatically
     - Nogo on a strip: `nogo_1xn` class

 ### Version 1
+- Plan for early steps:
+    - minimalistic sumgame class
+    - rewrite nim to use sumgame and nimber
+    - first experiments with clobber and NoGo sums
+    - change read from string functions to directly create sumgame

-#### Version 0 Design Choices and Remaining Uglinesses
+## Design Choices and Remaining Uglinesses
-- A `move` must be an `int`.
+#### A `move` must be an `int`
 - I tried to make a generic abstract move class, but could not implement it in a "nice" and efficient way.
 - There are some utilities in `cgt_move.h` which help pack and unpack moves from/to int
 - Plan: probably keep it this way unless I find an elegant general solution
 - Move stored in game's move stack always includes a "color bit"
 - utilities to deal with color bit and "rest" of move
 - Rest of move (after the color bit) can be further broken up
     - Two smaller integers (first one signed, second one unsigned)
     - A sign bit for the first part of two part move
     - Utilities to encode and decode move from/to color, and two parts including sign bit

-- `move_generator` objects are dynamically allocated.
+#### `move_generator` objects are dynamically allocated
 - This is ugly but I could not solve it in a better way.
-I would love to have move generators just as local variables.
+- I would love to have move generators just as local variables.
-    - A workaround to prevent memory leaks is to always wrap a move generator in a `std::unique_ptr` - see examples in `nim_test.cpp`, function `nim_move_generator_test_1`, and in `solve.cpp`
+- A workaround to prevent memory leaks is to always wrap a move generator in a `std::unique_ptr`
+    - Example in `nim_test.cpp`,
+    function `nim_move_generator_test_1`
+    - Example in `alternating_move_game::solve`